Finnoy Travel - Travel Stories and Reviews

 Nurse Assistant

 In most cases, nurses recruited from abroad starts working as nurse assistant when they arrive in Finland.
 As an assistant nurse, your scope of responsibility is limited.
 For example, you are not allowed to administer medicines.
-From the word 'assistant' itself, you can't function at the workplace independently.
-Instead, you must be supervised by a qualified health care practitioner, let's say a practical nurse or registered nurse.
-The major reason for this from an immigrant's perspective is the language barrier.
+You can't function at the workplace independently from the word' assistant' itself.
+Instead, it would be best to be supervised by a qualified healthcare practitioner, a practical nurse or a registered nurse.
+From an immigrant's perspective, the major reason for this is the language barrier.
 Even having gone basic language training in Finnish or Swedish doesn't automatically mean you can handle fully client-nurse interaction situations as the written Finnish language is quite different from the spoken language.
-It needs time to learn the language, therefore it's a reason you'll have a named instructor throughout.
+It takes time to learn the language; therefore, you'll have a named instructor throughout.

-To be qualified as a nurse assistant in Finland, you should have completed training in any of the following: training specifically meant for the education of a care assistant, home care worker or practical nurse.
-Nursing students who have work or internship experience in caring for the elderly can also work as nurse assistants.
+To qualify as a nurse assistant in Finland, you should have completed training in any training specifically meant for educating a care assistant, home care worker or practical nurse.
+Nursing students with work or internship experience caring for older people can also work as nurse assistants.

 Licensed Practical Nurse

 As mentioned earlier, practical nurses (lähihoitaja in Finnish) need a license from Valvira (National Supervisory Authority for Welfare and Health) to be able to practice as one because a practical nurse is a title-protected health and social care profession.
 This title protection means that only those who have completed the required training can use the professional title of lähihoitaja.
-Studying to become a practical nurse in Finland usually takes about 2–3 years.
-However, by considering some factors you can graduate faster, i.e. your previous work experience and previous studies will be reviewed together with the teacher in charge, and you will be drawn up with a personal competence development plan for the duration of your studies.
-For Filipino nurses already holding a degree in nursing from the Philippines, you would be able to complete the training for a shortened period like 1.5 years same time while working.
-Studies are usually conducted online while practicums happen at the workplace under the guidance of a personal mentor, usually one of your colleagues.
+Becoming a practical nurse in Finland usually takes about 2–3 years.
+However, by considering some factors, you can graduate faster, i.e. your previous work experience and studies will be reviewed with the teacher in charge, and you will be drawn up with a personal competence development plan for the duration of your studies.
+For Filipino nurses already holding a degree in nursing from the Philippines, you would be able to complete the training for a shortened period, like 1.5 years, at the same time while working.
+Studies are usually conducted online, while practicums happen at the workplace under the guidance of a personal mentor, usually one of your colleagues.
 The scope of studies to become a practical nurse in Finland is 180 credits.

 Immigrant Nurses Working in Finland